 Artificial Intelligence

-Across our investment areas, NewSchools funds early-stage ventures that use AI to catalyze better teaching and learning.
-We believe AI can be a powerful tool when grounded in research, co-created with educators, and focused on what works in real classrooms.
+Across our investment areas, NewSchools funds early-stage ventures that use AI to improve teaching and learning.
+We believe AI is most powerful when grounded in research, co-created with educators, and designed for real classrooms.

 2025 Investments